-International Extradition: What You Need To Know?
+Extradition to the United States: What You Need To Know?

 The mind, with its fight or flight response may convince you that crossing state lines or even international borders may help protect you.
-Unfortunately that is untrue.
+Unfortunately, that is untrue.
 The United States of America has extradition treaties with many countries, which is a formal process in which a fugitive, having escaped from one state but caught in another is sent back for trial and persecution.
 Not to mention the whole Houdini escape act makes you look incredibly guilty!

 The Actual Concept of Extradition

 Our team of selected experts can help you understand the reasons behind extradition and how you can help yourself, without much damage to yourself or your loved ones.
 Extradition is the law regarding capture and surrendering of a fugitive that has run from one state or country to another for the purpose of hiding from the authorities.

 Understanding Mutual Assistance

-This assistance may be in the form of examination and identification of people, places and things, and providing assistance with any concept relating to criminal activity in that country.
-Apart from criminal reasons, countries may form mutual assistance treaties with other countries in things like tax matters, particularly as part of the international double taxation agreements in which both the parties agree to deliver certain information for tax purposes.
+This assistance may be in the form of examination and identification of people, places, and things, and providing assistance with any concept relating to criminal activity in that country.
+Apart from criminal reasons, countries may form mutual assistance treaties with other countries in things like tax matters, particularly as part of the international double taxation agreements in which both parties agree to deliver certain information for tax purposes.